Summer Reading

 Auberry • Bear Mountain • Betty Rodriguez • Big Creek • Biola • Bookmobile • Caruthers • Clovis • Easton • Fig Garden • Firebaugh • Fowler • Fresno • Gillis • Kerman • Kingsburg • Laton • Mendota • Mosqueda • Orange Cove • Parlier • Piedra • Pinedale • Politi • Reedley • Riverdale • San Joaquin • Sanger • Selma • Shaver Lake • Sunnyside • Tranquillity • West Fresno • Woodward Park

-Join Summer at Your Library, the Fresno County Public Library’s reading challenge.
+From June 15th–August 2nd, join Summer at Your Library, the Fresno County Public Library’s reading challenge.
 Participate online or stop by your local library to sign up in person.

-• Programs and performances for all ages!
+• Programs and performances for all ages

-• Reptiles, animals, bubbles, magic, and more!
+• Reptiles, animals, bubbles, magic, and more

 Kings County Library